vatlab/sos/doc/sos_format_v1.md

 ## Execution of workflows

+Logically speaking, for a given script and pipeline, SoS will

+* Evaluate global variables in the order that they are specified (defined before the first section)
+* Evaluate parameters with either command line input or their default values
+* Evaluate the rest of steps in numeric order

-Step actions and input output directives of SoS steps determines how a workflow will be executed.
+Actual execution order depends on step actions, input output directives of SoS steps, and option `-j`.
 In the sequential execution mode (by default), all steps are executed one by one with auxillary steps called when necessary.
 If a script is written without any step option and input and output files, it will be executed sequentially even in parallel execution mode (with `-j` option).